machadodj/machadodj.github.io/_members/Reyhaneh_Nouri.md

   linkedin: https://www.linkedin.com/in/reyhaneh-nouri/
 ---

-Reyhaneh Nouri (she/her) is a Ph.D. student in bioinformatics at UNC Charlotte.
-Since Nov.
-2021, she has been working as a Graduate Research Assistant at UNC Charlotte's Dept. of Bioinformatics and Genomics.
+Hello!

+I am Iranian, and my pronouns are she/her.
+I received my Pharm.D. from Islamic Azad University, Tehran Medical Sciences branch.
+Pharmaceutical sciences' computational applications sparked my interest in bioinformatics.
+Therefore, I decided to pursue a graduate degree in this field.
+Currently, I am a Ph.D. student in bioinformatics and computational biology at UNC Charlotte.

+Before joining the Phyloinformatics Lab, I worked as a research assistant on Drs.
+Cynthia Gibas and Jessica Schlueter's COVID-19 wastewater surveillance project.
+Now, I am interested in studying machine learning applications in One Health.